 He blinks at me as if I'm stupid.
-"I always speak English when I'm talking to you," he says, as he hops over the rail and joins the conversation.
+"I always speak English when I'm talking to you," he tells me, as he hops over the rail and joins the conversation.

-It takes me a moment, but then I realise that he's right.
-He even introduced himself as a Reaper, not a Shinigami when we first met.
+Oh.
+He does.
+He even introduced himself as a Reaper, not a shinigami when we first met.

 Ai bites her lower lip and eyes Zephyrus nervously.
 "Um, who's he?"

-Zephyrus reverts to charm mode instantly.
+Zephyrus switches to charm mode instantly.
 He practically glows as he bows and introduces himself, "I'm Zephyrus Shinigami.
 It's very nice to meet you, Ai Miyakawa."

 Ai gapes at him and takes an involuntary step back.
 "H-h-how did you know my name?"

-I turn to stare at him as well.
+That's actually a good question.
 How does he know her name?
-Come to think of it, I never told him my name either.
+I frown at him.
+Come to think of it, I never told him mine either.
 He just knew it.
-Must be another one of his alien abilities...

 "Psychic?" repeats Ai, her eyes growing wide.

 "Yeah…" And I sound unconvincing to myself, let alone her.
 Come on, come on.
 Gotta dig myself out of this hole—Oh.
 Idea.
 Light bulb activate.

 Grinning, I move my hand from Zephyrus's mouth to his shoulder and give him a little slap on the back.
 "Actually, he's the reason Ryo and I knew to come and save you.
 You see, Shinigami-kun has this ability to see premonitions of other people's death before it happens.
 He saw your death and decided to send us to prevent it."